 - Cost Effective: Although they may be quite expensive during the initial installation, yet they prove to be economical since they are durable.
 Imprinted concrete driveways will surely give you good value for your money.

 - Compliments Existing Property: Pattern imprinted concrete can be made to complement and boost existing outdoor features whether gardens, furniture and other existing colours since a concrete driveway can be patterned into various forms, styles and designs.
 Concrete driveways add value, elegance and upgrades a property.

 - Versatility: Imprinted concrete driveways are very versatile as they allow for the incorporation of various different patterns, designs, textures, pattern imprinted concrete paint and pressed concrete paint.
-This is very essential for landscaping and outdoor space decoration as the driveway can be made to complement and accentuate existing outdoor properties.
+This is very essential for outdoor space decoration as the driveway can be made to complement existing outdoor properties.
 With pattern imprinted concrete, there is always a design that will suit the needs and personality of every homeowner.
 The driveway can be made to have the appearance of a tile, slate, stone, cobblestone or brick.

 - Strength: Imprinted concrete driveways are known for their incredible strength and ability to withstand the use of heavy vehicles on it for a long period of time.
 This is as a result of its rigidity and non-flexibility.

 - Impervious To Growth Of Weeds: Pattern imprinted concrete if properly installed and well maintained, leaves no room for weeds or moss to sprout.

 - Reaction To Heat And Light: imprinted concrete reflects heat rather than absorbing them as asphalt does.
 The implication being that they are much cooler on a sunny day since they absorb less UV radiation from the sun.
 Concrete driveways can also help you save energy costs over time because you will not need as much lighting as for instance an asphalt driveway may need.